entomorph/reverse-engineering/README.md

 ### ENGINE

 The `ENGINE` directory contains .LIB files used by the game's engine.
-These files follow a custom container format, including a list of files within.
+See the [LIBs documentation](LIBs.md) file for more information.

 ### SFX